Dibble Group - News

 Yuge Jiao refined our understanding of the structures, vibrational frequencies, and energetics of BrHgY compounds in J. Phys.
 Chem.
 A. Y=NO2, HOO, ClO, BrO, and IO radicals.

-Jiajue Chai turn in his Ph.D. dissertation and is heading off to a postdoc at Brown.
-Congratulations!.
+Jiajue Chai turned in his Ph.D. dissertation and is heading off to a postdoc at Brown.
+Congratulations!

 Also, two manuscripts were submitted this month.
 One, submitted to the Journal of Physical